metagriffin/firecsv/README.rst

 * Column-based sorting
 * Auto-detection of numbers, emails, and URLs
 * Data is never altered; only the rendering may be enhanced
-* Rendering of all-numeric columns as pie charts
+* Rendering of numeric-only columns as pie charts

 Future Features